liniabraham0077/playwright-typescript-automation-framework-OOP/README.md

 In order to avoid large page files, i have separated page objects and page functions in to different files to make it more simple
-Handling dynamic UI and maintaining large number of tests
+Handling dynamic UI and maintaining large number of tests UI elements appear to change with different screen sizes.
+Test scripts need to be updated to handle different screen resolutions.

 ## 4. Improvement areas